usnistgov/dioptra/docs/source/tutorials/essential_workflows/index.rst

 Prerequisites
 -------------

-Before progressing through this tutorial, ensure that you have installed Dioptra.
+Before progressing through this tutorial, ensure that you have :ref:`installed Dioptra <explanation-install-dioptra>`.
 It is also recommended to complete the :ref:`Hello World tutorial <tutorial-hello-world-in-dioptra>` before starting this one.

-* :ref:`Setup Dioptra <explanation-install-dioptra>` - Clone Dioptra and create a deployment

 .. container:: wide-lightly-shaded